M-INDN-SEDTA/Youtube-Comments-Description-Related-Playlist-Right-Panel/README.md

 cd firefox
 ```

-1. Open Firefox and go to: `about:debugging#/runtime/this-firefox`.
+1. Open Firefox and go to/ search in SearchBox: `about:debugging#/runtime/this-firefox`.
 2. Click **Load Temporary Add-on…**.
 3. Select the `manifest.json` file inside `firefox/`.
 4. Open YouTube → 🎉 The right-hand panel is ready.